ManonLef/To-Do-App/resources and notes/notes.md

 - [x] function to remove a project
 - [x] function to return all tasks
 - [ ] function to remove a task from a project
+  - [ ] add task property unique id to accomplish this
 - [ ] getters and setters for every task property

 ## 20230319-2